Automorphic symmetries and $ AdS_n $ integrable deformations: Abstract

 \section{Abstract}

-{We develop the method based on $ \mathcal{B} $-automorphism for finding new lattice integrable models with various dimensions of local Hilbert spaces.
-We initiate the technique by implementing it to the two-dimensional models and resolve classification problem, which not only confirms known vertex model solution space, but also extends to the new $ \alg{sl}_{2} $ deformed sector.
+{We develop technique based on boost automorphism for finding new lattice integrable models with various dimensions of local Hilbert spaces.
+We initiate the method by implementing it to two-dimensional models and resolve classification problem, which not only confirms known vertex model solution space, but also extends to the new $ \fk{sl}_{2} $ deformed sector.
 The generalisation of the approach for string integrable models is provided and allows to find new integrable deformations and associated $ R $-matrices.
-Hence novel integrable solutions appear to be of non-difference form that admit $ AdS_{2} $ and $ AdS_{3} $ $ S $-matrices as special cases, we also obtain embedding of double deformed sigma model $ R $-matrix into one of the solutions.
-The braiding and crossing for the found models as well as their emergence with respect to the deformation parameter $ k $ are shown.}
+Hence our new integrable solutions appear to be of non-difference form that admit $ AdS_{2} $ and $ AdS_{3} $ $ S $-matrices as special cases, we also obtain embedding of double deformed sigma model $ R $-matrix into our solution.
+The braiding and crossing for the novel models as well as their emergence with respect to the deformation parameter $ k $ are shown. }